 Ready to slow it down, way down?
 A farmstay might be right up your alley!
 They offer a relaxed pace that’s perfect for families looking to get away plus interaction with tons of furry and feathered animals.
-Read on for some nearby faves where you can play Old MacDonald.
+Read on for some farms where you can stay the night near the Bay Area and get ready to play Old MacDonald.

 Rent the massive 5-bedroom, 4-bathroom Big House on the Stepladder Creamery property and you'll get the ultimate in farmstay experiences—friendly goats to get to know and the goat cheese to go along with it.
 Take a tour of the property while you are there to learn all about the special breed of Lamancha goats that make their home there and all that goes in to making this tasty treat.

 Read more about what do to when you are in Cambria here.

 Bar SZ Ranch is a real, working farm two hours south of San Francisco in the breathtaking hills of San Benito county.
 Stay in one of the two houses or the cabin (all are 3-bed/2-bath and perfect for families), or reserve the whole ranch for your next family reunion.
 They also recently added two glamping cottages, the Cowboy Village, that sleep up to 16.

 If you are an early riser, meet up with a farm hand to feed the horses and cattle.
 Brush and saddle your own horse or get expert help from the staff.
 Learn some new skills like roping a steer or shooting a bow and arrow.
 Then, relax by the fire roasting marshmallows after a full day with the family.
 You will feel far away from it all!

 10001 Willow Creek Road